robertapengelly/android-lollipop-drawables/README.md

     Pre-Honycomb devices (values/styles.xml)

         <style name="AppTheme" parent="@android:style/Theme.NoTitleBar">
-            <item name="colorAccent">@color/accent_material_dark</item> <!-- optional. you can set colorAccent to any other color. -->
-            <item name="colorControlActivated">?attr/colorAccent</item> <!-- you can set colorControlActivated to any other color if you don't want to include colorAccent. -->
+            <item name="colorControlHighlight">?attr/colorAccent</item> <!-- you can set colorControlHighlight to any other color if you don't want to include colorAccent. -->
         </style>

     Honycomb and newer (values-v11/styles.xml)

         <style name="AppTheme" parent="@android:style/Theme.Holo.NoActionBar">
-            <item name="colorAccent">@color/accent_material_dark</item> <!-- optional. you can set colorAccent to any other color. -->
-            <item name="colorControlActivated">?attr/colorAccent</item> <!-- you can set colorControlActivated to any other color if you don't want to include colorAccent. -->
+            <item name="colorControlHighlight">?attr/colorAccent</item> <!-- you can set colorControlHighlight to any other color if you don't want to include colorAccent. -->
         </style>

     Starting with Lollipop colorAccent and colorControlActivated are already defined.
-You can edit colorAccent or colorControlActivated to customize your views further. (values-v21/styles.xml)
+You can edit colorControlHighlight views further. (values-v21/styles.xml)

         <style name="AppTheme" parent="@android:style/Theme.Material.NoActionBar">
-            <item name="android:colorAccent">@color/accent_material_dark</item> <!-- optional. you can set colorAccent to any other color. -->
-            <item name="android:colorControlActivated">@color/controlColorActivated</item> <!-- optional. colorControlActivated already has a value of ?android:attr/colorAccent so you can set colorControlActivated to any other color. -->
+            <item name="android:colorControlHighlight">@color/colorControlHighlight</item> <!-- you can set colorControlHighlight to any other color. -->
         </style>

     Defining your ripple drawales in xml